luisDVA/unheadr/README.md

 The first half of the dataset looks like the table below.
 Note that there are rows that correspond to values in grouping variables, which should be in their own column.
 Instead, they are embedded within the data rectangle.
 This is a pretty common practice.
-In formatted tables and spreadsheets, this information is often centered and merged and shown with highlighting or and font formatting.
-This looks nice and is easy to read, but hard to work with (for example: counting elements or calculating group-wise summaries).
+This looks OK and is easy to read, but hard to work with (for example: calculating group-wise summaries).

-In this example, values for an implicit ‘geographic region’ variable and an implicit ‘taxonomic family’ variabble are embedded in the column that contains our observational units (the scientific names of various primates).
+In this example, values for an implicit ‘geographic region’ variable and an implicit ‘taxonomic family’ variable are embedded in the column that contains the observational units (the scientific names of various primates).

 | scientific\_name             | common\_name                 | red\_list\_status | mass\_kg |